 Your bra doesn’t fit properly if:

-- The centre between the cups lifts away from the body: The centre should lie flat against your body supporting and separating your breasts.
+- The center between the cups lifts away from the body: The center should lie flat against your body supporting and separating your breasts.
 If it does not, your cup size is probably too small.

 - Some of your breast spills out over the top of your bra: The classic ‘four breast’ look!
 The cup is dividing your breast tissue because your cup size is too small.
 Often women are alarmed to find they are actually a DD, E or F rather than a C cup.